fnordware/AdobeWebM/README.md

 WebM plug-in for Premiere
 =========================

-This plug-in is a work in progress.
-It currently builds on Mac and imports WebM files pretty well.
-Exporting is broken.
+These plug-ins are a work in progress.
+Some things are broken at the moment.

 License
 -------